MahApps/mahapps.github.com/controls/range-slider.md

 ![]({{site.baseurl}}/images/range_slider.PNG)

-Taken from the [Avalon Controls Library](http://avaloncontrolslib.codeplex.com/) (MS-PL), `RangeSlider` lets you select a range of values with a slider, rather than a single value.
+Taken from the [Avalon Controls Library](https://avaloncontrolslib.codeplex.com/) (MS-PL) [GitHub fork](https://github.com/jogibear9988/avaloncontrolslib), `RangeSlider` lets you select a range of values with a slider, rather than a single value.

 This control was updated to have more features